 - Save on soap by making your own

 - Chose a responsibly-sourced toilet paper

 1. Reduce shower time and get a low-flow shower head

-2. Instead of heating up the shower, use the bath tap and save the water for plants
+2. Use the bath tap and save water for plants

 Depending on the velocity of your water heater, you may have to wait a few minutes for your shower to heat up.
 A simple trick can prevent you from wasting this cooler water.